fluent/fluent-plugin-opensearch/README.md

 </endpoint>
 ```

 **NOTE:** This plugin will remove trailing slashes automatically.
-You don't need to pay attension to the trailing slash characters.
+You don't need to pay attention to the trailing slash characters.

 #### access_key_id